eslint/rfcs/designs/2018-plugin-processors-chaining/README.md

 ## Backwards Compatibility Analysis

-- To delete `message.fix` from the lint results that a certain plugin which doesn't support autofix returned.
-But I think no problem because those `message.fix` is broken.
+- To delete `message.fix` from the lint results of a certain plugin which doesn't support autofix can have impact.
+But I think no problem because those `message.fix` are broken.
 And this will solve another problem on editor integrations (https://github.com/Microsoft/vscode-eslint/issues/185#issuecomment-267570350).

 ## Alternatives